 (1) Juxtoposing images in rapid succession

 Many people think of cutting, Hitchcock says, as a series of frames following a subject a long a path with a closeup or two thrown in.
 Hitchcock refers to D. W. Griffith who was a pioneer in the effective use of film editing a hundred years ago.
 Hitchcock says that editing (montage) goes much deeper than that.
-He refers to the shower scene in the Psycho as an example of what he calls a more cinematic approach to assembling visual content.
+He refers to the shower scene in Psycho as an example of what he calls a more cinematic approach to assembling visual content.

 (2) Orchestration of images to create compelling contrasts

 This approach looks at the pieces of assembly as soft notes and loud notes and the multiplicity of the variations.
 The key here is contrast.
 The example Hitchcock uses is from the second murder in Psycho.
 Here various compelling medium shots are contrasted suddenly and unexpectedly with an extreme closeup — the equivalent to going from a series of soft notes to a sudden loud note.
 The effect in this case was shock, but the technique of dramatic variation of size of an image could be used to achieve other desired emotions in the audience as well.
-(See this interview clip for more discussion on this scene.)

 3) Choice of visual can dramatically change meaning